A short minded review of ‘The Fisherman’ by Chigozie Abioma.

 As the novel progresses it reveals the strong bond between the brothers, unshakable prophecies and a strange turn of events for the family.
 In the background, the story is set in the mid 90s during sectarian riots and the rise of millionaire politician Chief Moshood Abiola (M.K.O Abiola) whom the boys meet with after a heroic but dangerous event.

-All in all, ‘The Fisherman’ is a boy’s paradise and even girls just like myself are drawn in by the contagious bubbling environment as the boys in the story experience play through adventurous trips, to fights, to becoming fisherman as they transition from children to men.
+All in all, ‘The Fisherman’ is a boy’s paradise and even girls just like myself are drawn in by the contagious bubbling environment as the boys in the story through adventurous experiences transition from children to men.

-Available on Amazon its an easy read for those Sunday afternoons, its well worth the investment.
+Available on Amazon its an easy read for those quiet Sunday afternoons.